mendersoftware/meta-mender/Documentation/artifact-format.md

 Format: JSON

 A file that provides information about the type of package contained within the tar file.
-The first and the only one required entry is the type of the update corresponding to the type in `header-info` file.
+The first and the only required entry is the type of the update corresponding to the type in `header-info` file.
 Rest of the content depends on the `type` specified in `header-info`.
 For `rootfs-image` there is no additional fields required.
 For instance: